wui-hong/tp/docs/DeveloperGuide.md

 Use case ends.

-Extensions:
+**Extensions**
 * 1a.
-Person does not exist in the contact list.
+At least one person in the transaction does not exist in the contact list.
     * 1a1.
-Spend n Split informs the user that the person does not exist in the contact list.
+Spend n Split informs the user that there are persons that do not exist in the contact list.
-  * 1a2.
-Use case resumes at step 1.
+    * Use case ends

 * 1b.
-Spend n Split detects an error in the request for the new person.
+Spend n Split detects an error in the entered data for the new transaction.
     * 1b1.
-Spend n Split informs the user that the request is invalid.
+Spend n Split informs the user that the data entered is invalid and requests for the correct data.
     * 1b2.
+User enters new data.
+    * Steps 1b1 - 1b2 are repeated until the data entered is correct.
-Use case resumes at step 1.
+    * Use case resumes at step 2.

 ---

-**Use Case: UC8 - Edit a Transaction**
+**Use Case: UC6 - Edit a Transaction**

-Preconditions: Transaction exists in the transaction list.

 **MSS**

-1. User requests to view the transaction list.
-2. Spend n Split shows a list of transaction.
-3. User requests to edit a transaction.
+1. User requests to edit a transaction.
-4. Spend n Split informs the user that the transaction has been edited.
+2. Spend n Split informs the user that the transaction has been edited.
-5. Spend n Split shows the updated transaction list.
+3. Spend n Split shows the updated transaction list.

 Use case ends.

-Extensions:
+**Extensions**
+* 1a.
+Transaction does not exist in the transactions list.
+  * 1a1.
+Spend n Split informs the user that the transaction does not exist in the transactions list.
+  * Use case ends.

+* 1b.
+Spend n Split detects an error in the entered data for the transaction.
+  * 1b1.
+Spend n Split informs the user that the data entered is invalid and requests for correct data.
+  * 1b2.
+User enters new data.
+  * Steps 1b1 - 1b2 are repeated until the data entered is correct.
+  * Use case resumes at step 2.

+---

+**Use Case: UC7 - Delete a Transaction**

+**MSS**

+1. User requests to delete a transaction.
+2. Spend n Split informs the user that the transaction has been deleted.
+3. Spend n Split shows the updated transaction list.

+Use case ends.

+**Extensions**
-* 4a.
-Transaction does not exist in the portion list.
+* 1a.
+Spend n Split detects that the transaction does not exist in the portion list.
-  * 4a1.
+    * 1a1.
 Spend n Split informs the user that the transaction does not exist in the transaction list.
-  * 4a2.
-Use case resumes at step 3.

-* 4b.
-Spend n Split detects an error in the request.
-  * 4b1.
-Spend n Split informs the user that request is invalid.
-  * 4b2.
-Use case resumes at step 3.
+    * Use case ends.
 ---

-**Use Case: UC9 - Settle with a person**
+**Use Case: UC8 - Settle with a person**

-Preconditions: Person exists in the contact list.

 **MSS**